3110/M5Nafuda/README_en_US.md

-# Image Viewer for M5Stack Series
+# Digital Nafuda for M5Stack Series

 This program displays images stored on the LittleFS file system or SD card of the M5Stack series devices one after another.